 This research places us at the forefront of developmental neurobiology, molecular cell biology and signalling, and it has relevance to regenerative medicine.
 We discovered a ubiquitin ligase that we named Arkadia (RNF111), which is responsible for establishing high Nodal signalling and thus it is essential for the development of all anterior tissues including head/brain in the embryo (Arkadia null mice are headless) Episkopou et al Nature 2001 & Niederlander et al Nature 2001.
 We also know in part the molecular mechanism of Arkadia’s function within the Nodal-Smad2/3 pathway (Mavrakis et al PLoS Biol 2007; Nagano et al JBC 2007 & Levy et al MCB 2007)and this is the key that would lead us in realising our objective to determine “how cells establish a high Nodal threshold”.

 Furthermore, we study high BMP-Smad1/5/8 signalling (the other TGFbeta branch) because we discovered that it plays a role in motor neuron axon connectivity with specific muscles.
 It remains unknown how the billion of neurons in our nervous system make the precise connections required to function properly.
 However, our discovery implicates the BMP pathway in this process, specifically in this case for establishing the connections of motor neurons with muscles.
 For this research we have discovered another ubiquitin ligase RNF165 (Ark2), a close homologue of Arkadia, and have shown that it enhances BMP-Smad1/5/8 signalling within motor neurons.
 Loss of Ark2 causes loss of motor neuron innervation to a subset of muscles in the limb (Kelly et al PLoS Biol 2013).
-We use mainly mice and ESC to address this dose dependent function of BMP-Smads in motor neurons and we have establish a collaboration with Thomas Jessell, Columbia University New York, who is a giant in this field.
-Although we are studying only a small subset of connections, with the advantage that this is a tractable system, we expect that this will reveal general mechanisms and/or principles that apply throughout the nervous system.
+We use mainly mice and ESC to address this dose dependent function of BMP-Smads in motor neurons.
+Although we are studying only a small subset of neural connections, with the advantage that this is a tractable system, we expect that this will reveal general mechanisms and/or principles that apply throughout the nervous system.

 SAMPLE OF EXPERIMENTATION